 All applicants must be employed in police work and have department approval to attend.
 A completed application is required for each student.

 All sessions are filled in the order applications are received.
 Agencies will receive an email confirmation after applications have been processed.
-Confirmation letters will be emailed approximately two weeks before scheduled training.
-Questions about the application process can be directed to the Chemical Test Section at 608-243-2946 or
+Confirmation letters will be emailed approximately 2 weeks before scheduled training.
+Questions about the application process can be directed to the Chemical Test Section at

 The Chemical Test Section also provides training for evidential recertification (required every two years), preliminary breath testing, and calibration of PBTs.